ptangen/objc-dictionary-practice-ios-0916/README.md

                                         @7 : @"Trainwreck 1979",
                                         @8 : @"Nothin' Left",
                                         @9 : @"Government Trash",
                                        @10 : @"Gemini",
                                        @11 : @"The Physical World"  };

 ```

 `dictionary[@"keyInTopDictionary][@"keyInNestedDictionary"]`

 ### Combine contents of dictionaries
-How would you show all the songs from all the albums and a
+How would you show all your favorite albums together in a single dictionary without artists?
+To copy or combine the contents of a dictionary or sub-dictionary into a mutable dictionary, call the method `addEntriesFromDictionary:`.
+This copies the key-value pairs of the argument dictionary into the `NSMutableDictionary` on which you call the method.

-`addEntriesFromDictionary:`
+Create a new mutable dictionary called `favoriteAlbums` and add all the album dictionaries into this by iterating over `mFavoriteBands`.
+Do not hard code any part of this problem.

 > Additional resource: http://rypress.com/tutorials/objective-c/data-types/nsdictionary